Frequently asked questions

 What are the sources for Esri demographic data?

-The Esri global data fact sheet contains details about the sources for standard and advanced demographic data available from Esri.
+The Esri global data fact sheet contains details about the sources for Standard and Advanced Demographics available from Esri.

 The Esri U.S. data fact sheet contains details about the sources for Esri demographic data in the United States.